livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 Outbound transmission:

-* Outgoing Engine receives outbound packages from the State Manager in a form that is already envelope-complete at the protocol level.
+* Outgoing Engine receives outbound packages from the State Manager in a form that is already envelope-complete at the protocol level defined by `01-protocol/03-serialization-and-envelopes.md` and `01-protocol/07-sync-and-consistency.md`.
 * State Manager may include destination identity and optional transport hints derived from node attributes.
-* The Network Manager may apply only cryptographic wrapping and transport framing, not protocol rewriting.
+* The Network Manager may apply only cryptographic wrapping and transport framing, not protocol rewriting, preserving the semantics mandated by `01-protocol/03-serialization-and-envelopes.md` and `01-protocol/07-sync-and-consistency.md`.

 Discovery and endpoint inputs:

 * The Network Manager requests from State Manager:
   * first-degree peer identities eligible for connection attempts
   * node endpoint attributes associated with those identities

 Discovery and reachability outputs:

 * The Network Manager may provide advisory telemetry to State Manager:
   * per-peer reachability state
   * last successful contact timestamps
   * last failure timestamps and coarse failure classes